alukosdev/ccsp/guidance/enisa-cloud-computing.md

 The following page reflects information collected from the [Cloud Computing: Benefits, risks and recommendations for information security](https://www.enisa.europa.eu/publications/cloud-computing-risk-assessment/at_download/fullReport){ target="_blank" } published in **November 2009**.
 :::

-# ENISA Cloud Computing: Benefits, Risks, and Recommendations for Information Security
+# ENISA Cloud Computing: Benefits, risks and recommendations for information security

 ## Acronyms, Abbreviations, and Initialisms